krz/krz.github.io/_posts/2024-01-08-Comparing-dplyr-with-polars.md

 It provides a consistent and expressive syntax based on the **tidyverse** principles, which make it easy to write readable and maintainable code.
 Many other packages extend its functionality, allowing you to work with large and diverse data sources.

 However, if you are a Python user, you may not have a clear and easy choice for data manipulation.
-The (by far) most popular package is **pandas** but I always found it's syntax confusing, especially if you have strong dplyr background.
+The (by far) most popular package is **pandas** but I always found it's syntax confusing, especially if you have a strong dplyr background.

 That is, until now.
 After reading [Emily Riederer's excellent blog](https://www.emilyriederer.com/post/py-rgo/) I discovered **polars**, a new Python library for data manipulation that aims to fill the gap between dplyr and pandas.
 Polars is a fast and expressive library that offers a syntax similar to the tidyverse, while being extremely fast and scalable.